The following pamphlets are now available to be downloaded in the Rich Text Format (RTF) and/or PDF format:

 Eco Echoes by Larry Speight

-For more than a decade Larry Speight has written a monthly column entitled Eco Awareness in the e-mail and web editions of Nonviolent News; this column is a challenging, informative and a thoughtful reflection on green issues, their ramifications, and the relationship to other matters in life.
+For nearly two decades Larry Speight has written a monthly column entitled Eco Awareness in the e-mail and web editions of Nonviolent News; this column is a challenging, informative and a thoughtful reflection on green issues, their ramifications, and the relationship to other matters in life.
 In this pamphlet a selection of Larry Speight’s pieces has been matched with some of his own excellent photographs to give a pamphlet which is a delight for the eye as well as a pleasurable challenge for the brain.

 Vegetarian and Vegan Cuisine: A short introduction